rolypolytoy/S1/README.md

   - The [AD7626BCPZ](https://www.mouser.in/ProductDetail/Analog-Devices/AD7626BCPZ-RL7?qs=%2FtpEQrCGXCwjx1S0Wpoj8A%3D%3D)- a 10 MSPS ADC (exceeds the 2 MSPS requirement for 500 ns pulses, with roughly 5 samples/pulse- good for SNR)

 - **Raster Scanning**:
-  - The [AD5754BREZ](https://www.mouser.in/ProductDetail/Analog-Devices/AD5754BREZ?qs=NmRFExCfTkE9WVZYrblgWQ%3D%3D)- a ±10V, 16-bit DAC for analog control
+  - The [AD5754BREZ](https://www.mouser.in/ProductDetail/Analog-Devices/AD5754BREZ?qs=NmRFExCfTkE9WVZYrblgWQ%3D%3D)- a ±10V, 16-bit quad-channel DAC for analog control of the XY raster scan patterns
   - Electrostatic deflection plates for beam movement and magnification

 All [component datasheets](https://github.com/rolypolytoy/S1/tree/main/Detection%20%26%20Control) and the full [bill of materials](https://github.com/rolypolytoy/S1/blob/main/Bill%20of%20Materials.docx) are included in this repository.